mmoundraty/cse15l-lab-reports/lab5.md

 ![Image](5lab.png)

-Here are the contents of the StringServer.java before fixing the bug (the message variable should have += instead of just =)
+Here are the contents of the StringServer.java before fixing the bug

 ![Image](7lab.png)